Pamela-N25/Excel-Skills_Analysis/README.md

 - 🔢 I created a PivotTable using the Data Model I created with Power Pivot.
 - 📊 I moved the `job_title_short` to the rows area and `salary_year_avg` into the values area.
-- 🧮 Then I added new measure to calculate the median salary for United States jobs.
+- 🧮 Then I added new measure to calculate the median salary for South Africa jobs.
     ```
     =CALCULATE(
         MEDIAN(data_jobs_all[salary_year_avg]),
-        data_jobs_all[job_country] = "United States")
+        data_jobs_all[job_country] = "South Africa")
     ```

 #### 🧮 DAX